 - 1. The Bank filed a complaint to the Enforcement Court of Gaziantep against the proceeding filed against the Bank claiming that the underlying document for the proceeding had not been appropriate for the said enforcement proceeding with judgement and the irregularities had occurred during proceeding filing transactions.
-The court accepted our objections and ruled for the cancellation of the proceeding.
+The court accepted the Bank's objections and ruled for the cancellation of the proceeding.
 The Provisional Appeal Court and the Supreme Court of Appeals ratified the decision, and the decision to cancel the enforcement proceedings has been finalized. - 2.
-Upon the rescission of the injunction decision taken by the Civil Court of Enforcement, the Bank filed another negative declaratory action before the Gaziantep Commercial Court of First Instance in order to re-stop the ongoing proceeding, and the Court dismissed the action.
+Upon the rescission of the injunction decision taken by the Civil Court of Enforcement, the Bank filed negative declaratory action before the Gaziantep Trade Court in order to re-stop the ongoing proceeding, and the Court dismissed the action.
 The justified decision did not clearly state as to why the action had been rejected, it only stated that the decision had been taken based on two Supreme Court decisions, both of which were used as examples but in fact they were not related to the subject matter of the action filed by the Bank.
 The Bank applied to the Provisional Appeal Court (the 1st degree appeal) against this decision.
 The Provisional Appeal Court did not review the action on merit due to the fact that the evidence indicated in the case file had not been gathered and accepted the appeal request, ruled on revoking the local court's decision and decided to send the case file back to the local court for it to be re-reviewed.

-Although the Provisional Appeal Court accepted the Bank's appeal request, Bank objected to this decision on the procedural grounds since we believe that after this decision of the Provisional Appeal Court, the case should be reviewed and decided by the Provisional Appeal Court, not the local court.
-Following the rejection of the Provisional Appeal Court of the Bank's objection, the Bank applied to the Supreme Court of Appeal.
-The Supreme Court of Appeal rejected our application.
-In the meantime, after the Provisional Appeal Court's decision, the Local Court continued to litigate the case and decided to wait for the Aggravated Felony Court to finalize its decision.
-During the hearing held on 18 June 2020, Bank's request not to wait for the finalization of the Aggravated Felony Court's decision was rejected and the and the hearing was postponed to be held on 25 March 2021. - 3.
-The Bank filed a complaint with the Office of the Chief Public Prosecutor of Gaziantep about the persons attempted in fraud.
-At the end of the proceedings, all criminal files have been merged into a single High Criminal Court file.
-The Court ruled that some defendants should be sentenced for crimes such as Aggravated Fraud, Forgery on Special Documents and Wrongful Conduct.
-The Court has already written its justified decision and the Public Prosecutor's Office and the Bank appealed the decision with the request that the related accused persons should be sentenced to heavier punishments.
-The Provisional Appeal Court's litigation process is still ongoing.
+(So in fact the Provisional Appeal Court (the 1st degree appeal) accepted the Bank's appeal request but the Bank objected it because of the procedural reasons, the court rejected the Bank's objection and the Bank applied to Supreme Court for its rejection verdict, because the Bank claimed that after the Provisional Appeal Court revoking the local court's decision, it is the Provisional Appeal Court that should re-review the case not the local court.)
+The Supreme Court has rejected the Bank's appeal request.